christianschuler8989/christianschuler8989.github.io/_pages/events.md

 							We were awarded the third place for our spontaneous creation and received some T-Shirts to serve as free advertisement ;)
 						</p>
 						<p>
-							💬 Raman invited us (Tania, Anran, and me) to this event and it was a lot of fun to cluelessly jump into a short project, trying to merge different ideas and ways of working in a (partially) new and unknown group!
+							💬 Raman invited us (Tania, Ānrán, and me) to this event and it was a lot of fun to cluelessly jump into a short project, trying to merge different ideas and ways of working in a (partially) new and unknown group!
 						</p>
 					</td>
 				</tr>